 Scroll down for more detail on our analysis.

 Our State Landscape page ranks school districts by their levels of adequate funding.
 Under Illinois’ new funding formula, each school district receives an “adequacy target,” which represents the amount of funding it should spend to provide its students with a high-quality education.
-The adequacy target is calculated based on a number of factors, including student demographics and regional living costs (a district with more low-income student needs more resources to cover services than a district with fewer low-income students).
+The adequacy target is calculated based on a number of factors, including student demographics and regional living costs (a district with more low-income students needs more resources to cover services than a district with fewer low-income students).
 Comparing current funding levels to adequacy targets provides us with a “percent of adequacy” and helps us understand how well districts are funded based on their needs.

 The vast majority of school districts—713 districts representing 1.7 million students—are currently underfunded.
 For many of these districts, the gap to adequate funding is substantial: 439 school districts have less than 70% of the funding they need to provide adequate supports to their 1.2 million students.
 The lowest have just 46% of the funding they need.